PPL-IIITA/ppl-assignment-PraveenRonald/README.md

 PRAVEEN RONALD TUDU IIT2015092

-The repository contains one folder q1 which contains the Source Codes, Class Diagram and the Documentations.
+The repository contains  folder question1-question7 which contains the Source Codes, Class Diagram and the Documentations.
 The codes are written in cpp.
 # Getting Started

 The Project was built in: ubuntu 16.04 and windows 10